ombre5733/blender-2-cocos2dx/README.md

 # Known issues

-If in Cocos2d-x a texture does not show up and the model is painted with a solid red color instead, most likely Cocos2d-x is not able to find the texture.
+If a texture does not show up in Cocos2d-x and the model is painted with a solid red color instead, most likely Cocos2d-x is not able to find the texture file.
 In this case, it is recommended to set ``Path Mode`` to ``Copy``.
 This will copy the textures into the same directory as the c3t output file.
-In the JSON file, the texture is then referenced only by its filen ame.
+In the JSON file, the texture is then referenced only by its file name.

-# Future work
+# Work in progress

-* Exporting animations is work in progress.
+* Export animations.
-* Only the text-based c3t format is supported.
-There is no support for writing a binary c3b file, yet.
+* Add support for the binary ``c3b`` format.